 - Contact the student’s DRC access consultant if there are questions about how to implement the accommodations or concerns about the effect of the accommodation on essential requirements

-- The accommodations process begins with an initial consultation between the student and a DRC access consultant.
+- The interactive accommodations process begins with an initial consultation between the student and a DRC access consultant.
 The access consultant gathers information by discussing barriers with the student and reviewing health documentation to understand disability impacts and barriers that may arise in academic environments.
 While documentation from health providers is a valuable source of information, it does not solely determine what accommodations will be reasonable.
 The access consultant may also consult with instructors or others in the academic program to determine what accommodations will be reasonable.
 If coursework or other programmatic accommodations are recommended, the access consultant will share an electronic accommodation letter with the student.

 - Students are responsible for sharing their accommodation letter with the instructors or other contacts within their courses/program for which they would like to use the accommodations.
 Accommodations are not intended to be retroactive so the student should share the letter with their instructors as early as possible.